 Read and follow the instructions on the first page.
-Submit the completed FEREIR form to Lejeune_REIR@usmc.mil.
-Any unit that cannot access the web page for downloading the form should submit an email to Lejeune REIR@usmc.mil and request a FEREIR form via email.
+Examples of training exercises requiring submittal of a TEREIR include - but are not limited to - tactical fuel farm, FARP, TWPS site, generators, flood lights, cutting vegetation, digging, and activities on Onslow Beach.
+Submit the completed TEREIR form to Lejeune_REIR@usmc.mil.
+Any unit that cannot access the webpage for downloading the form should submit an email to Lejeune_REIR@usmc.mil and request a TEREIR form via email.

-Environmental Management Division (EMD) NEPA Section will contact the Responsible Officer-in-Charge (ROC)/Unit Representative if any topics require clarification or additional information is required.
-A field/site visit/survey by Base EMD ECB staff may be necessary or required.
-After reviewing and processing the FEREIR form by Base EMD NEPA staff, signatures of the representative from Base EMD NEPA and the Unit ROC will be required.
-The Unit ROC must implement and comply with all remarks/ stipulations outlined in the approved FEREIR.
-The NEPA Section will return the FEREIR to the unit requesting once its approved.
+Environmental Management Division (EMD) will contact a unit representative if any clarification or additional information is required.
+A site visit by EMD staff or the Military Liaison may be necessary or required.
+EMD will return the TEREIR to the unit requesting once approved.
+The unit must implement and comply with stipulations outlined in the approved TEREIR.

-Exercises in garrison Non-Standard Training Area Request (NSTAR) (e.g. setting up tents, antennas, bulk fuel, generators, lights etc. in an open area between buildings or on a grass/parking area in garrison) also requires a FEREIR under certain circumstances.
-See the FEREIR for instructions on who should receive the FEREIR and when.
+Exercises in cantonment (Non-Standard Training Area Request) (e.g., setting up tents, antennas, generators, lights etc. in an open area between buildings or on a grass/parking area in cantonment) also requires a TEREIR.
+Exercises in cantonment also requires approval from G-3/5 and a signed letter from the director of EMD.
+The Environmental Compliance Branch (ECB) can assist in providing this letter from the EMD director.
+Please contact ECB at 451-9657 for further assistance.